 - Evaluate current treatment options in specific patient populations

-- Describe the most recent advances in antiretroviral therapy including initial regimens, switching therapy, and investigational new approaches
+- The most recent advances in antiretroviral therapy including HIV prevention and management of chronic HIV infection

 Conflicts of Interest

 In the interest of maintaining the independence of its CME activities, and in accordance with the policies of the Accreditation Council for Continuing Medical Education (ACCME), the IAS–USA requires all persons with control of content (ie, faculty, IAS–USA Board members, and program staff) to disclose any financial relationships that they or their spouses or partners have had with commercial companies within the past 12 months.
 Any real or apparent conflicts of interest of those parties are resolved prior to the CME activity being delivered.
 Individuals who refuse to disclose financial interests may not participate in an IAS–USA CME activity.